gaspercode/SQL/README.md

-This is a sample of my SQL works!
+This is a place for samples of my SQL works!